ozanturhan/trend-repositories/README.md

 # TrendRepositories

 This repository includes 3 apps and 2 libs.
-This project created by [NX](https://nx.dev/) build system.
+This project created by using [NX](https://nx.dev/) build system.

 ### Apps